How Good Is The Camera? IEEE 4001™ Gives Answers

 Addressing a long-standing community need

-A working group of about 100 people, representing a cross-section of the hyperspectral community, has worked for several years to develop a set of camera characteristics and image metadata that give an essentially complete description of the performance of a hyperspectral camera.
+A working group of about 100 people, representing a cross-section of the hyperspectral community, has worked to develop a set of camera characteristics and image metadata that give an essentially complete description of the performance of a hyperspectral camera, with potential for wider applicability.
 This effort has led to the IEEE 4001 standard, which has been approved in 2025.
-IEEE 4001 defines camera characteristics that are directly comparable between common types of hyperspectral cameras.
-The standard also defines corresponding camera-related metadata which can improve information extraction from images.
-With some adaptation, IEEE 4001 can also aid specification of performance of other types of cameras.

 Formal scope and extended usability.